wilmercastrillon/Biginteger-c-/README.md

 # Biginteger library for C++
-Includes all basic operations and multiple algorithms, easy to use.
+Includes all basic operations and multiple algorithms, is a small library, easy to use.

 Some implemented algorithms:
 * karatsuba algorithm (Fast multiplication)